 The holidays are a time for friends, family, carolers, traveling, fireworks and more.
 And for most people, that’s great!
 But for some of our furry friends?
 Not so much.
-The hustle and bustle of people constantly going in and out the door, as well as all kinds of unusual sights and sounds, sometimes stresses out our four-legged besties.
-This agitation can lead to jumping, howling, nipping and all other manner of bad behavior.
-Here’s how to survive the holidays with a stressed-out pet!
+The hustle and bustle of people constantly going in and out the door, as well as all kinds of unusual sights and sounds, sometimes stress out our four-legged besties.
+This agitation can lead to signs of stress in dogs including jumping, howling, nipping, overexcitement and all other manners of bad behavior.
+Here’s how to survive the holidays and provide your stressed-out pet with stress relief!

 Recognize Signs of Stress

 Part of pet ownership is learning how to read your animal’s mood.
 This way you can know when your pet needs stress relief and a break from holiday festivities.
 Dogs tend to be a little more transparent than cats.
 Signs of stress in dogs include hyperactivity, running away, whining, the “zoomies” (running around in circles), howling, barking, jumping, pulling on their leash and not paying attention to commands.

 Cryptic cats tend to show their emotions through their eyes.
 Dilated pupils mean your cat is excited.
 This could also be a sign they’re surprised or scared.
 Constricted pupils mean your cat is angry and needs some space!
 Leaving your cat alone while you travel can cause cat separation anxiety.
 Try to arrange a pet sitter to look in on them.
 Cat separation anxiety can also be avoided by boarding them with a quality facility.

 As much as we wish our pets could roam free during the holidays, sometimes it’s for their own good that we keep them on a tight leash (literally).
 As always, all of your pets need an identification tag with their name and your phone number in case the two of your ever separate.
 Pets frequently get lost during the holidays, so ID tags are super important this time of year.